What will happen to Russia-based foreign footballers after Ukraine invasion

-The forward, who is the top dribbler in the Eurasian region and CSKA's most productive player with four goals and three assists, now faces an uncertain future.
+The Nigerian forward, who is one of the best dribbler in the world and CSKA's most productive player with five goals and three assists, now faces an uncertain future.

 The penalties were imposed on a number of entities that are part of the VEB corporation, which owns a 77.64 percent controlling position in the Army club.
 The owners of the remaining CSKA shares are not known to the public.

 The news came as a shock to the club and supporters, according to CSKA General Director Roman Babaev, who reacted through the Russian press,

 "We will fight for our rights, based on the widely held belief that sport should be kept separate from politics," he stated.

 He also added that routine operations in the Army club will not change,

 "The club continues to operate regularly, the team is calmly preparing for the start of the season and the derby on Saturday, and our attorneys are aware of the situation," he added.

 Russian Post, Aeroflot (who have been dropped by Man Utd), ICS Holding IT firm, online retailers - Wildberries, Rossetti, bookmaker Fonbet, and Promsvyazbank are among the many sponsors of CSKA, all of whom have received sanctions from the United States, the United Kingdom, and the European Union.